 7) Contributed $100K to the Building of Kordyban Lodge operated by the Canadian Cancer Society to assist patients recovering from or undergoing treatment.

-8) Developed a program to replant BC forests that have been devastated by the effects of the Mountain Pine Beetle; this was applauded by the Ministry of Forestry.
+8) Developed a program to replant BC forests that have been devastated by the effects of the Mountain Pine Beetle, which was applauded by the Ministry of Forests.
 PWB is committed to replanting one million trees by 2020.

-9) Supporting the Priest Valley Vicars Rugby Club which is an over 40 years of age rugby team located in Okanagan Valley.
+9) Supporting the Priest Valley Vicars Rugby Club, an over 40's rugby club located in Okanagan Valley.

-10) University of Alberta Hospital contributions to help fund the purchase of a state of the art Gamma knife for delicate brain surgeries.
+10) University of Alberta Hospital: contributions toward the purchase of a state of the art Gamma knife for delicate brain surgeries.

-11) Support of Canuck Place Children's Hospice providing specialized pediatric palliative care for children living with a life-threatening illness and support for their families.
+11) Canuck Place Children's Hospice: support for specialized pediatric palliative care for children living with a life-threatening illness and their families.

-12) PWB successfully became an Official Sponsor of the 2015 Canada Winter Games that were held in Prince George, BC.
-PWB supported the community and Canadian athletes as a sponsor.
+12) Official Sponsor of the 2015 Canada Winter Games that were held in Prince George, BC in support of athletes and the community.